grame-cncm/faustpwa/mkdocs/docs/gamelan/index.md

 This smartphone application is a ​musical instrument​.
 It doesn’t collect any personal data of any kind.
 The microphone input is only used for real-time sound production and no audio recording is ever collected or transmitted.

+## Applications

+Here is a list of all the applications that are ready to be installed on your computer, tablet, or smartphone:

 ### atomicro
 <center>
 <div><a href="atomicro"><img  width="25%" class="mx-auto d-block" src="atomicro.png"></a>  </div>